Coffee-Crusted Beef Tenderloin

 Step 6

-- In a large, dry skillet over medium heat, toast the guajillo and ancho chiles, turning occasionally, until fragrant, 4–5 minutes.
-Transfer to a medium bowl, cover with warm water, and soak until softened, 20–25 minutes.
+- In a large skillet over medium heat, toast the guajillo and ancho chiles, turning occasionally, until fragrant, 4–5 minutes.
+Transfer to a medium bowl, cover with warm water, and set aside to soak until softened, 20–25 minutes.

-- In a blender, puree the softened chiles, 1 cup of their soaking liquid, and the garlic, chipotles, and onion until smooth.
+- In a blender, purée the garlic, chipotles, onion, softened chiles, and 1 cup of the soaking liquid.

-- Make the chile sauce: In a small pot over medium-high heat, heat 2 tablespoons olive oil until it shimmers, then add the chile mixture, lower heat to low, and cook, stirring frequently, until thickened but still pourable, about 30 minutes.
-Add the brown sugar and vinegar, and continue cooking, stirring frequently, until further thickened to a loose paste, 12–14 minutes more.
-Season to taste with salt and pepper, remove from heat, and let cool to room temperature.
+- Make the chile sauce: To a small pot over medium-high heat, add 2 tablespoons of the oil.
+When it’s hot and shimmering, add the chile mixture, turn the heat to low, and cook, stirring frequently, until thickened but still pourable, about 30 minutes.
+Add the brown sugar and vinegar and continue cooking, stirring frequently, until thickened to a loose paste, 12–14 minutes more.
+Season to taste with salt and black pepper, remove from the heat, and set aside to cool to room temperature.

-- Meanwhile, position a rack in the center of the oven and preheat to 400°F. Rub the roast with the remaining olive oil, season generously with salt and pepper, then brush all over with 2 tablespoons of the chile sauce (save any remainder for another use).
+- Meanwhile, position a rack in the center of the oven and preheat to 400°F. Rub the roast with the remaining oil, season generously with salt and black pepper, and brush all over with 2 tablespoons of the chile sauce (reserve any remaining sauce for another use).

-- In a large bowl, stir together the coffee, cocoa powder, and cinnamon, then roll the roast in the mixture to coat.
-Transfer to a large, rimmed baking sheet fitted with a wire rack and allow to marinate for 30 minutes.
+- In a large bowl, stir together the coffee, cocoa powder, and a pinch of cinnamon, then roll the roast in the mixture to coat.
+Transfer to a large rimmed baking sheet fitted with a wire rack and set aside to marinate for 30 minutes.

-- Roast the meat for 15 minutes, then lower the temperature to 225°F. Continue roasting until a thermometer inserted into the thickest part of the meat reads 120°F for rare, 12–14 minutes.
-Let rest at room temperature for 15 minutes, then cut away and discard the twine, and slice against the grain before serving.
+- Bake for 15 minutes, then turn the temperature to 225°F. Continue baking until a thermometer inserted into the thickest part of the roast reads 120°F for rare, 12–14 minutes more.
+Set aside at room temperature to rest for 15 minutes, then cut away and discard the twine, slice the meat against the grain, and serve.

 Keep Reading